IBM/BlockchainPublicRegulationFabric-Food/README.md

 The `transferListing` function is called when a `transferListing` transaction is submitted by the owner of `ProductListingContract`.
 It is submitted either by `Supplier` to transfer `ProductListingContract` to `Importer` or by `Importer` to transfer `ProductListingContract` to `Retailer` when the exempt check for the products is completed.

 The `checkProducts` function is called when a `checkProducts` transaction is submitted by the `Supplier` to perform the exempt check for the products present in the `ProductListingContract`.
-The status of `ProductListingContract` contract will change to `CHECKCOMPLETED` if all all the products are exempted else the status will change to `HAZARDANALYSISCHECKREQ`. `HAZARDANALYSISCHECKREQ` means the `Supplier` needs to provide Hazard Analysis report for the products.
+The status of `ProductListingContract` contract will change to `CHECKCOMPLETED` if  all the products are exempted else the status will change to `HAZARDANALYSISCHECKREQ`. `HAZARDANALYSISCHECKREQ` means the `Supplier` needs to provide Hazard Analysis report for the products.
 After submitting the report `Supplier` performs the `checkProducts` transaction to complete the exempt check for the products.

 The `updateExemptedList` function is called when a `updateExemptedList` transaction is submitted by the `Regulator` to update the list of exempted Orgs ids and Product ids.